Mathématique: Chapter 6

 No response.

-He focused on the faint ringing in his own ears, trying to amplify it, trying to imagine what it would be like if it were all-consuming.
+He focused on the faint ringing in his own ears, trying to imagine what it would be like if it were all-consuming.

-“Thinking,” Rush replied, evidently taking a page from Young’s Civility Book and filing the edge off his usual verbal blade.
-“A concept that is, evidently, so alien to you that you fail to recognize it when you see it.”
+“Thinking,” Rush replied.
+“A concept that is, evidently, so alien that y’fail to recognize it when you see it.”

-“You didn’t look like you were thinking, hotshot,” Young said, not accepting Rush’s tacit invitation to attend an insult-free-for-all.
-Not now, with the open windows, the ache in his back, and the tissue paper civility that stretched, barely, to cover everything that had happened.
+“Didn’t look like ‘thinking,’ hotshot,” Young said, declining Rush’s tacit invitation to an insult-free-for-all.
+Not now, with the open windows, the ache in his back, and the tissue paper civility that stretched, barely, to cover all that’d happened.

 “That’s relevant?”

-“For a non-emergent situation, yeah, the fact that it’s the weekend will slow things down,” Young said, sitting down on the couch with as much care and with as controlled an expression as he could manage.
+“For a non-emergent situation, yeah, the weekend’ll slow things down.”
+Young sank into the couch with as much care as he could manage.

 “I can’t stay here for days.”

-“Think of it as hours.
-Come on.
-It’s not that bad.
-I’m about a thousand times less conversational work than Jackson.”
-Slowly, trying not to exacerbate his overworked back, he pulled his feet off the floor and stretched out on the couch.
+“Think of it as hours.”
+Slowly, trying not to strain his overworked back, he pulled his feet off the floor and stretched out on the couch.
+“C’mon.
+It’s not so bad; I’m about a thousand times less conversational work than Jackson.”

 “What are you doing?”
 Rush asked.